walker84837/color-blender-cpp/README.md

 ## License

-This project is released under the Unlicense.
+This project is released under the GNU GPLv3.
 You can find more details in the [LICENSE](LICENSE) file.